Book a Tour →

 South Bank Parklands

-Beyond the beach, South Bank offers riverside dining, the Nepal Peace Pagoda, weekend farmers' markets (Saturday mornings), buskers, and direct ferry access to the CBD.
-It also connects seamlessly to the Cultural Precinct, making it easy to combine with a visit to GOMA or the Queensland Museum.
+Beyond the beach, South Bank offers riverside dining, the Nepal Peace Pagoda, Saturday morning farmers' markets, buskers, and direct ferry access to the CBD via the flat 50-cent CityCat fare.
+It connects seamlessly to the Cultural Precinct and, via the new Neville Bonner Bridge, to Queen's Wharf on the north bank.

 2